Romans 10

 - 8

 LIFE APPLICATION.
 Do you think the call to ministry is unique—different than a desire someone has for any other kind of job?
-Paul starts this letter to the Romans by saying he was “called to be an apostle” (1:1, New International Version).
+Paul starts this letter to the Romans by saying he “serves Christ Jesus as an official messenger” (1:1).
 And he may be referring to himself as someone sent to “spread the word . . . on this mission” (Romans 10:15).